Survey & Documentation: Pixels, Clouds, Points, and Beyond

 Alan White, Principal, AQYER.
 Alan is a founding partner at AQYER, LLC in Los Angeles, CA. His company specializes in non-destructive evaluation, comprising historic preservation, field data collection, analysis, interpretation and delivery of 2D and 3D documentation.
 Alan's 20 years of preservation experience ranges from hands-on restoration of medieval properties in the UK to his current role deploying emerging technology for the non-destructive evaluation and measured survey of existing structures.
 Alan brings a broad network of professionals and unique project experience to WCAPT.
 With a unique insight to preservation technology, Alan delivers an enthusiastic approach to educating members of the architecture, engineering and construction community.

-Ken Bernstein, Principal City Planner and Manager, Office of Historic Resources, Los Angeles.
-Mr. Bernstein serves as Manager of the City’s Office of Historic Resources, where he directs Los Angeles’ historic preservation policies.
-He serves as lead staff member for the City’s Cultural Heritage Commission, has overseen the completion of SurveyLA, a multi-year citywide survey of historic resources with significant support from the J. Paul Getty Trust, and is working to create a comprehensive historic preservation program for Los Angeles.
-He also oversees the department’s long-range citywide policy planning initiatives, including the department’s comprehensive update of its General Plan, “OurLA2040,” housing policy, and transportation planning.
+Ken Bernstein is a Principal City Planner for the Los Angeles Department of City Planning.
+In this capacity, he serves as Manager of the City’s Office of Historic Resources, where he directs Los Angeles’ historic preservation policies.
+He serves as lead staff member for the City’s Cultural Heritage Commission, has overseen the completion of SurveyLA, a multi-year citywide survey of historic resources with significant support from the J. Paul Getty Trust, and has led the creation of a comprehensive historic preservation program for Los Angeles.
+He is also currently overseeing the Department’s Urban Design Studio and has previously directed other policy planning initiatives, including work on Community Plan updates, housing policy, and transportation planning.

 He previously served for eight years as Director of Preservation Issues for the Los Angeles Conservancy, the largest local non-profit historic preservation organization in the country, where he directed the Conservancy’s public policy and advocacy activities.
 He also served as Planning and Transportation Deputy to Los Angeles City Councilmember Laura Chick and as Editor of The Planning Report, a monthly publication on urban planning, housing, and transportation issues in Southern California.